dmauro/Keypress/README.md

 Keypress
 ========

-A keyboard input capturing utility in which any key can be a modifier key.

-TODO:
-* Flesh out this README
-* Work on keycode discrepancies between browsers
+Keypress is a robust keyboard input capturing Javascript utility focused on input for games.

+Copyright 2012 David Mauro
+released under the Apache License, version 2.0